cashubtc/nuts/XX.md

 sends the complete swap to the mint.
 This swap spends the _funding token_ and returns blind signatures (the deterministic outputs, signed by the mint) for both parties.
+Under the planned V3 extension, this stage-1 commitment swap uses the funding keyset for all commitment outputs (see [Keyset versions](#keyset-versions)).

 Alternatively, the two parties can cooperatively close using any balance, including a balance smaller than the most recent signed transaction, by applying both of their signatures